Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

     list_of_question.append(question_template)
 ```

 **Important : you must add an ID to each element of your trial (e.g., block, fixation cross, question, timer ...).
-This will be necessary to find each part of your trial in the `.qsf` file (step 4).**
+This will be necessary to find each part of your trial in the `.qsf` file (step 4).
+The block ID should be present in each sub-element ID. **

 You have to write the final list in a `.txt` file.
 It should looks like this :